chocolate cake with apricot filling

 - a knob of butter

-Pour or spoon the milk chocolate ganache over the apricot jam covered bottom half of the cake and spread evenly – not too much as it will find its space once sandwiched.
+8. Pour or spoon the milk chocolate ganache over the apricot jam covered bottom half of the cake and spread evenly – not too much as it will find its space once sandwiched.
 Put the top back on, cut side to the ganache.
 Now pour the dark chocolate ganache over the top of the cake and smooth with a palette knife.
-The butter makes it nice and shiny, the sides can be done by scraping ganache off the base and plastering to the sides.
+The butter makes it shiny; the sides can be done by scraping ganache off the base and plastering to the sides.

 Phew – that was hard work.
 I think I need a piece of cake now.